tjwaterman99/quicksplit-api/ROADMAP.md

 ## Finish the CLI and backend

-- Build out a better CLI test suite.
+- X Build out a better CLI test suite.
 - Do the refactor (routes, etc)
 - Capture more data in the experiments (last exposure, etc)